Drepanophytes

 Lycophytes with early leaf-like structures

-The Drepanophytes (Order Drepanophycales) are the most ancestral clubmosses, living during the Late Silurian and Devonian, and represent some of the earliest land plants to possess leaves.
-Baragwanathia †, from the Late SIlurian, was one of the earliest plants with leaves (microphylls).
-Some members, such as Asteroxylon, had leaf-like appendages, which appear transitional between microphylls and prickle-like enations.
+The Drepanophytes (Drepanophycales) are the most ancestral clubmosses, living during the Late Silurian and Devonian, and represent some of the earliest land plants to possess leaves.
+They represent a lineage that is sister to all other lycopsids.
+Baragwanathia †, from the Late Silurian, was one of the earliest plants with leaves (microphylls).
+Some members, such as Asteroxylon , had leaf-like appendages, which appear transitional between microphylls and prickle-like enations.

 Ecology & Form